NMSU Research Programs

 Honors projects can vary widely, depending on the students' interests and proposed approaches.
 All Honors capstones will:

-• Be a significant project beyond the work completed in a standard three credit class
+- Be a significant project beyond the work completed in a standard three credit class

-• Be proposed in advance with approval from an advisor and/or the Honors Office
+- Be proposed in advance with approval from an advisor and/or the Honors Office

-• Require work at a high level (early professional level) appropriate to the field
+- Require work at a high level (early professional level) appropriate to the field

-• Generate an original final product that can be submitted to the Honors Office for documentation
+- Generate an original final product that can be submitted to the Honors Office for documentation

-• Be shared with others beyond the advisor and Honors Office
+- Be shared with others beyond the advisor and Honors Office

-• Be a useful enterprise that elevates student achievement with preparation for next steps beyond NMSU
+- Be a useful enterprise that elevates student achievement with preparation for next steps beyond NMSU

-The Discovery Scholars Program (DSP) was founded in 2014 as an Arts & Sciences-wide celebration of undergraduate scholarship.
-It is now collaborating with the Honors College and CURCA to support the undergraduate researchers across the university.
-DSP aims to nurture undergraduate discovery through research with faculty mentors and encourage students to continue their education in graduate or professional school.
-Any undergraduate who is engaged in scholarship with faculty guidance outside of regular class activities can join the program as a DSP Scholar.
-Scholars may be supported by other undergraduate research programs (e.g., MARC, AMP, PARC, or BRIDGES), working on an Honors College thesis, or even working independently with a faculty mentor.
-While working to complete their project, DSP Scholars also identify and work toward the completion of different benchmarks, which DSP celebrates along the way with DSP swag.
+Founded in 2014 to elevate student inquiry in Arts & Sciences, the Discovery Scholars Program (DSP) has expanded to support undergraduate researchers in the colleges of Arts & Sciences and HEST.
+DSP aims to nurture discovery through research with faculty mentors and to encourage students to continue their education in graduate or professional school.
+Any undergraduate in A & S or HEST who is engaged in scholarship with faculty guidance outside of regular class activities can join the program as a DSP Scholar.
+Scholars may be supported by other undergraduate research programs (e.g., U-RISE, AMP, PARC, or McNair), working on an Honors College thesis, or even working independently with a faculty mentor.
+While working to complete their project, DSP Scholars also identify and work toward the completion of different benchmarks, which DSP celebrates along the way.
 DSP scholars and mentors receive a T-shirt when they enter the program, messenger bags and hoodies after completing portions of the benchmarks, and a graduation stole upon completion.
-For more information, email the Associate Director of DSP, Dr. Michael C. Hout (mhout@nmsu.edu) or Director of DSP, Dr. Nancy McMillan (nmcmilla@nmsu.edu).
+For more information, email the co-directors of DSP, Dr. Michael C. Hout (mhout@nmsu.edu) and Dr. Michèle Shuster (mshuster@nmsu.edu). |

 McNair Post-Baccalaureate Achievement Program

 The federally-funded McNair program is designed to prepare undergraduate students for doctoral studies through involvement in research and other scholarly activities.
 McNair participants have demonstrated strong academic potential and are either first-generation college students with financial need or members of a group that is traditionally underrepresented in graduate education and.
 The goal of the McNair Scholars Program is to increase graduate degree awards for students from underrepresented segments of society.
 In addition to other forms of support, the NMSU McNair program helps McNair Scholars prepare for undergraduate opportunities in research and creative endeavor.
-For more information, contact director Marko Mohlenhoff at markom@nmsu.edu.
+For more information, contact director Marko Mohlenhoff at markom@nmsu.edu. |

-Field-Specific Programs
+Field-Specific Programs at NMSU

 ACES Undergraduate Research Program